What Is FinOps for Data Cloud Platforms?

 Updated: March 2026

+Every year, members of the FinOps community help shape and contribute to the ever-evolving FinOps Framework.
 Scopes were incorporated into the FinOps Framework as a core element in 2025, and this year the FinOps Foundation refined the definition to better explain how scopes relate to technology categories.
-A Scope is “a defined segment of spending across technology categories, aligned to business constructs—such as products, cost centers, or environment—that guide the application of FinOps to maximize technology value.”
+A Scope is “a defined segment of spending across technology categories aligned to business constructs such as products, cost centers, or environment that guide the application of FinOps to maximize technology value.”

 Data cloud platforms use consumption-based pricing tied to activity, which makes costs variable and often unpredictable.
 Query runs, pipeline schedules, and the consumption of virtual currency units such as Snowflake Credits and Databricks Units (DBUs) drive overall spend.
-This leads to inefficiencies such as idle compute, over-provisioned warehouses, and unoptimized queries that consume excess resources.
+This results in inefficiencies such as idle compute, over-provisioned warehouses and unoptimized queries that waste resources.

-The State of FinOps 2026 highlights that 37.8% of FinOps teams are already managing Data Cloud Platforms today.
+The State of FinOps 2026 report finds that 37.8% of FinOps teams are already managing data cloud platforms today.
 That is expected to grow by an additional 34.2% in the next 12 months.

-If your organization is struggling with unclear ownership, teams spending too much time on manual work, insights that arrive too late, and difficulty turning those insights into action, then it is time to adopt FinOps.
+Is your business struggling with unclear ownership, teams spending too much time on manual labor, insights that arrive too late, and trouble translating those insights into action?
+If so, it’s time to implement FinOps.

-The core personas in a FinOps practice include FinOps practitioners, engineers, product, finance, procurement, and leadership.
+In a FinOps practice, the core personas include FinOps practitioners, engineers, product, finance, procurement, and leadership.

 Let’s look more closely at the key stakeholders for FinOps for Data Cloud Platforms:

-FinOps Practitioners use workload-level insights to come up with strategies for cost visibility, allocation, and optimization that drive accountability and efficiency.
+FinOps Practitioners leverage workload-level analytics to develop strategies around cost visibility, allocation, and optimization that drive accountability and efficiency.

-Data Engineers build and maintain pipelines and optimize queries to reduce compute usage and improve workload efficiency in platforms like Snowflake and Databricks.
+Data Engineers build and maintain pipelines and tune queries to reduce compute usage and improve workload efficiency in platforms like Snowflake and Databricks.

 Platform and Data Infrastructure Teams manage the data cloud environment and set guardrails for scaling, performance, and cost efficiency across workloads.